 The migrate command is used to migrate one or more files into premigrated or migrated state.
 The file names can be provided as parameters of the command or in a file list.
-It can be chosen if the command returns immediately and provide a request number that can be used with the ltfsdm info request command to see if the request is finished or the command will be blocked.
+It can be chosen if the command returns immediately and provide a request number that can be used with the ltfsdm info request command to see if the request is finished.
 A request number can be specified to add additional file names to a migration request previously started.
 By specifying the colocation factor, it can be determined how many tapes can be used in parallel.
 It is possible to provide up to three replicas on different tapes.

 Options: